Arnold Johnson (industrialist): Tenure in Kansas City

 Johnson formally made an offer to buy the A's in August 1954, with the strong support of the Yankees.
-Under pressure from the other owners, on October 8 Roy Mack, who was operating head of the team (Connie, Sr. had largely withdrawn from day-to-day control, while Earle was largely indifferent) agreed to sell the team to Johnson no later than October 18.
+Connie Sr. and Earle were receptive, but Roy, now operating head of the team (Connie Sr. had largely withdrawn from day-to-day operations, while Earle was largely indifferent) wanted to buy out his father and brother and become sole owner of the franchise.
+League president Will Harridge and the other owners saw no path forward for the A's in Philadelphia, but were willing to give Roy a chance to buy the team himself at a September 28 owners meeting.
+However, at another owners meeting on October 12, Roy revealed his efforts to raise the money needed to buy the team had failed.
+Under pressure from Harridge and the other owners, Roy agreed to sell the team to Johnson no later than October 18.
 A day before the deadline, however, Roy agreed to an eleventh-hour "save the A's" deal from a group of Philadelphia businessmen.
-That deal, however, imploded due to rumors, reportedly planted by the Yankees, that it was underfinanced.
-At the same time, Johnson persuaded Roy Mack that his deal was better in the long run.
-Finally, he persuaded the Macks to sell him the A's for $3.5 million – $1.5 million for the Macks' stock and $2 million in debt.
+That deal, however, imploded due to rumors (reportedly planted by the Yankees) that it was underfinanced.
+At the same time, Johnson persuaded Roy Mack that his deal was better in the long run, leading Roy to vote against the very deal he had negotiated.
+Finally, Johnson persuaded the Macks to sell him the A's for $3.5 million – $1.5 million for the Macks' stock and $2 million in debt.
+The deal nominally included Shibe Park–or Connie Mack Stadium, as it had been renamed in 1953–but Johnson had no interest in keeping it.
+Phillies owner Carpenter didn't want the park either, but reluctantly bought the park from Johnson for $1.6 million when it became clear there was no other facility in the Delaware Valley fit for even temporary use.

 The deal was approved by American League owners on November 28.
+Johnson's first act was to request permission to move to Kansas City.
+While selling the team only required support from five of the eight league owners, relocation required a supermajority of six votes.
+Cleveland's Myron Wilson, Detroit's Spike Briggs and Washington's Clark Griffith had all opposed the sale because they knew Johnson had no intention of keeping the team in Philadelphia.
+However, Johnson persuaded Briggs to switch his vote, clearing the way for Johnson to move the team.
 In part to resolve the ensuing conflict of interest, he sold Yankee Stadium back to the Yankees as soon as the deal closed.
-He then sold Blues Stadium to the city, who renamed it Municipal Stadium and almost completely rebuilt it to bring it up to major league standards.
+He then sold Blues Stadium to the city, which renamed it Municipal Stadium and almost completely rebuilt the facility to bring it up to major league standards.